puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resources.md

 }
 {% endhighlight %}

-It's a little abstract, but a nice portrait, don't you think?

 ### Resource Type

-To be sure that you have a solid understanding of how resources are represented, we'll go through this example point by point.
+You'll get used to the resource syntax as you use it, but for this first look we'll go through the example point by point.

-Take a look at your first line in the above resource declaration.
+We'll start with the first line first:

 {% highlight puppet %}
   user { 'root':
+    ...
+  }
 {% endhighlight %}

 The word `user`, right _before_ the curly brace, is the **resource type**.
+The type represents the kind of thing that the resource describes.
+It tells Puppet how to interpret the rest of the resource declaration and what kind of providers to use for managing the underlying system details.

-Puppet includes a variety of built-in resource types, which allow you to manage various aspects of a system.
-Below are some of the core resource types you'll likely encounter most often:
+Puppet includes a number of built-in resource types, which allow you to manage aspects of a system.
+Below are some of the core resource types you'll encounter most often:

 * `user` A user
 * `group` A user group